Introduction – Ireland’s “Magnificent” Seven

 George Alexander Osborne was born in Limerick in September 1806.
 He died in London in November 1893.
 He came from a musical family.
 He studied music initially with his father, George W. Osborne who was the organist at the Limerick Cathedral and a teacher of piano.
 The younger Osborne was also an organist at St. John’s Cathedral until his departure from Limerick in 1825.

-While in Paris he became associated socially and professionally with such immortal musical personalities as, Hector Berlioz, Franz Liszt, Daniel Auber, Luigi Cherubini, Felix Mendelsshon and Gioachino Rossini.
-It was during this period that he also met the Irish musician and singer, Michael W. Balfe who was a protoge of Rossini and studying to become a singer in Paris.
+While in Paris he became associated socially and professionally with such immortal musical personalities as, Hector Berlioz, Franz Liszt, Daniel Auber, Luigi Cherubini, Felix Mendelssohn and Gioachino Rossini.
+It was during this period that he also met the Irish musician and singer, Michael W. Balfe who was a protege of Rossini and studying to become a singer in Paris.
 The two Irishmen became lifelong friends.

 He later became a close friend of the pianist, Frederic Chopin.
 During these years in Paris Osborne, gave concerts and played at public performances with Chopin and others, always receiving excellent reviews in the musical press.
 At Chopin’s Paris debut in February 1832 Osborne participated along with others including Chopin in a polonaise for six pianos by Kalkbrenner.